nathanziarek/nathanziarek.github.io/_posts/2015-09-21-the-ux-venn-diagram.md

 ---
 layout: article
-title: The UX Venn Diagram - Balancing User, Business, and Capability
+title: UX Intersections
 excerpt: User experience is a balancing act, combining what the user desires, what the business needs, what the technology can support and what the organization can sustain.
 permalink: ux-venn-diagram
 published: true
 author: Nathan Ziarek
 categories: [ux]
-image: /media/user-experience-considerations.png
+image: /media/user-experience-intersections.png
 ---

 I remember a years-old quote from [Whitney Hess][whitney-hess] that shed some new light on my role as a User Experience Designer.